pybricks/pybricks.github.io/learn/flow-basics/multitasking.md

 %}

 **Challenge #4.3.D: Multitasking efficiently** ⸺ The previous example runs four tasks (stacks of blocks) at the same time.
-There is a way to do exactly the same with just three tasks.
-Click the ʌ icon on the Multitask block to it to three tasks.
-There are now two Print blocks and a wait block floating on the canvas.
-Where do you place them to achieve the same result as before?
-You are free to delete blocks if you need to.
+However, you can achieve the same result with just three tasks.
+Click the ʌ icon on the Multitask block to reduce it to three tasks.
+You will see two Print blocks and a Wait block floating on the canvas.
+Where should you place them to achieve the same result as before?
+You may delete blocks if needed.
 {: .notice--primary}

 # Conflicting resources

-While your robot can multitask many different things, it cannot do two _conflicting things_ at once.
-It can't run the very same motor forwards and backwards at the same time, just like you can't walk forward and backward at the same time.
+While your robot can multitask many different actions, it cannot do two _conflicting things_ at once.
+For example, it can't run the same motor forwards and backwards at the same time, just as you can't walk forward and backward at the same time.
 More precisely, your robot can't use the same _resource_ from two places at once.
-Besides motors, this includes sensors and the hub speaker.
+Besides motors, this also includes sensors and the hub speaker.

 The following program won't work right.
 The mistake here is quite obvious, but it can be easier to miss in a big program.
 In general, you should avoid having